According to The Complete University Guide, a third of students will become a victim of crime.

 So, how do you keep safe while you’re at uni?
 Here are three simple tips.

-Make sure you are familiar with late night transport.
+Make sure you’re familiar with late-night transport.
 Do you know the number of a reputable taxi firm?
 Do you know what time the late buses leave?
-Do your friends know where you have gone, and what time you’ll be back?
+Do your friends know where you have gone and when you’ll be back?

-If you’re carrying a bag, try and wear it so the strap is across your body with the opening closest to you.
-Even if you’re laden with books and bags it’s advisable to try and keep one hand free.
-Disguise valuable items if you can – for example carry a laptop in a sports bag or rucksack.
+If you’re carrying a bag, try to wear it with the strap across your body and the opening closest to you.
+Even if you’re laden with books and bags, trying to keep one hand free is advisable.
+Disguise valuable items if you can – for example, carry a laptop in a sports bag or rucksack.

 If you’re threatened, be prepared to give up your bags.
 Property can be replaced – you can’t!
 Try and attract attention however you can and, if you can get away, run to a place of safety and report the incident.

-If you leave valuable belongings in your home, make sure that all your doors and windows are locked.
-Outside doors should be fitted with five-lever locks and windows should be locked with keys.
+If you leave valuable belongings in your home, ensure all your doors and windows are locked.
+Outside doors should be fitted with five-lever locks, and you should lock all windows with keys.

-Make sure you lock the property at night and when nobody is at home.
-If you’re in a house with lots of people it might be difficult to check who is in or out, so always lock the door.
+Make sure you lock the property at night and when nobody is home.
+If you’re in a house with many people, it might be difficult to check who is in, so always lock the door.

 It’s also important to consider protecting your valuables should the worst happen.
-Cover such as our Tenant Insurance ensures that your TV, computer, games consoles, musical instruments and bikes are protected in the event that they are stolen from your home.
-You can also arrange protection to make sure your valuables are protected while you’re out and about.
+Cover such as our Tenants Insurance ensures that your TV, computer, games consoles, musical instruments and bikes are protected if someone steals them from your home.
+You can also arrange protection to ensure your valuables are protected while you’re out and about.

-With about 20% of student robberies occurring in the first six weeks of the academic year*, it’s vital that you’re protected from the day you move in.
-Our insurance has been designed with tenants in mind, so get a quote here
+With about 20% of student robberies occurring in the first six weeks of the academic year, it’s best to protect yourself from the day you move in.
+We’ve designed our insurance with tenants in mind, so get a quote here.